harness/developer-hub/release-notes/cloud-cost-management.md

 - Asset Governance for AWS : Added new governance recommendations and cost computation support for AWS resources including `cache-cluster`, `S3`,`Redshift`, and `Redshift-snapshot`.
 [CCM-17852]
 - Asset Governance for GCP : Added new governance recommendations and cost computation support for GCP resources including `redis`, `gke-cluster`,`` bq-dataset`, `function`, `bucket`, `dataflow-job`, `loadbalancer-address`.
 [CCM-17852]
 - Editing Enforcements: Improved the enforcement editing process.
 Now, when viewing and editing an enforcement, it will no longer get enabled automatically if it was previously disabled.
 This ensures that the enforcement status remains consistent unless intentionally changed by the user.
 [CCM-18050]
 - Email Validation Enhancement: We've introduced better validation for email addresses in the recipients list for perspectives report.
 This enhancement ensures that only correctly formatted email addresses are accepted in the recipients list, enhancing data integrity and security.
-[CCM-17850]
+[CCM-17850, ZD-63324]
-- Azure Governance Subscription selection: Previously, in the drop down menu of seelcting a Subscription on an Azure Rule, only the Subscription ID was shown.
-Now we have added an enhancement to also show the names of the Subscription along with their ID for better clarity.
-[CCM-17650, ZD-63324]
+- Azure Governance Subscription selection: In the Azure Rule window's Subscription drop-down menu, previously, only the Subscription ID was displayed.
+Now, both the Subscription Name and ID are shown for better clarity and ease of selection.
+[CCM-17650]

 #### Fixed issues